aptos-labs/developer-docs/docs/integration/wallet-adapter-concept.md

 In addition, creating and implementing a wallet is also not an easy task,

-1. Provide a wallet that follows a known standard so it is easy to integrate with
+1. Provide a wallet that follows a known standard, so it is easy to integrate with
 2. Getting visibility and exposure in the ecosystem among all the other wallets
 3. Dapp projects need to dedicate time and resource to integrate the wallet within their app